On Making Color

 This page is dedicated to the observing and mixing oil paint from reference.
 That is from life or photo.
 It’s based on the 12 color spectrum of oil colors.

 Where to start.
-My guess would be to understand how this palette was made.
-I started with the 3 Primary colors of Red, Yellow and Blue.
-I then made the Secondary colors by mixing the primaries wit one another.
-Red and Yellow make Orange.
-Red and Blue make Violet or Purple.
-Blue and Yellow make Green.
+My guess would be to understand how this spectrum palette was made.
+I started with the three Primary colors of Red, Yellow and Blue.
+I then made the Secondary colors by mixing the primaries with one another.
+Red and Yellow to make Orange.
+Red and Blue to make Violet or Purple.
+Blue and Yellow to make Green.

-Here we start withe the idea of compliments.
-Red and green Are Complimentary Colors.
-When we mix compliments we are making Neutral color.
-Yellow and Violet are Complimentary, Blue and Orange are complimentary.
-Remember this concept of making new neutralized color with compliments.
+Here we start with the idea of compliments.
+Red and green are compliments.
+When we mix compliments we are making to neutralize color.
+Yellow and Violet are complimentary, Blue and Orange are complimentary.
+Remember this concept when we are making new neutralized color with compliments.

 Now we start making analogous colors or Teriaries.
 To make Red Orange we mix Red and Orange.
 We mix Red with VIolet to make Red Violet.
 Blue and Violet made Blue Violet.
 Blue and Green make Blue Green.
 And so on… Green and Yellow make Yellow Green.
 Yellow and Orange make Yellow Orange.
 Whew!